emilychewsh/my-javascript-project/README.md

 Please note: DAPI is an free Digimon API, it uses data from official and fan based sources (mainly Wikimon.net).
 DAPI is not affiliated with nor claims ownership to material produced by Bandai.

-Background image is sourced from https://www.deviantart.com/greenmapple17/art/Digimon-Adventure-Tri-Minimalist-Wallpaper-533783505
+Credit: Background image is sourced from https://www.deviantart.com/greenmapple17/art/Digimon-Adventure-Tri-Minimalist-Wallpaper-533783505